frida/frida-website/_i18n/en/_docs/stalker.md

 Finally, there are a series of counters which you can see kept recording the number of each type of instructions encountered at the end of an instrumented block.
-These appear to only be used by the unit testing framework.
+These are only used by the test-suite to guide the developer during performance tuning, indicating which branch types most commonly require a full context-switch into Stalker to resolve the target.

 ## Slabs